-Acacia Connection EAP – Research project 2017-2021 to better understand why men do not go to EAP counselling at the same rates as women and test new methods and improvements over the 4 year study.
+Acacia EAP – Research project across 2017 to 2021 to better understand why men do not go to EAP counselling at the same rates as women and test new methods and improvements over the 4 year study.

-Desired Outcomes – Improved EAP access /use by men and reduction in Male suicide.
+Desired Outcomes – Improved EAP access and use by men and a reduction in male suicide.

 This study will examine the enablers and barriers for men in their use of support services with view to increasing their use of EAP workplace services.
 The benefit in using a workplace settings approach to men’s suicide prevention is gaining increased attention because most deaths by suicide are among people of working age (WHO, 2005).
 Examples of successful mental health and suicide prevention programs based in workplace settings include Mates in Construction (Gullestrup, Lequertier, & Martin, 2011), Farm-link (NSW Centre for Rural and Mental Health, 2013), OzHelp Foundation (2013) and IncoLink (2009, 2013).
 These programs are organised around specific ‘at-risk’ occupational groups and results of those evaluated suggest that prevention initiatives have beneficial effects.